-For the above reasons, Oak Foundation, the Polden-Puckham Charitable Foundation, the Marmot Charitable Trust, the Philamonic Trust and the Network for Social Change have all treated Open Briefing’s work as charitable in nature and not required a conduit charity for funding purposes.
+For the above reasons, Oak Foundation, the Polden-Puckham Charitable Foundation, the Marmot Charitable Trust, the Philamonic Trust and the Network for Social Change have all treated Open Briefing’s work as charitable in nature.